ortheast Regional Honors Council

 Idea Exchange Presentations

-The Idea Exchange provides an opportunity to share the exciting ideas and innovative strategies you use in your honors program.
+The Idea Exchange provides an opportunity to share the exciting ideas and innovative strategies used in proposers’ honors programs/colleges.
 Presenters create lively tabletop displays and handouts to attract others and facilitate conversations.
 This fast-paced session runs concurrently with poster sessions.
+We encourage proposals presenting ideas and practices that are new, creative, and/or innovative; that document success; and that have a clear fit with this type of session.
+This presentation format usually showcases presentations in the Honors Education and Practices disciplinary track.
+This presentation format is for students only.
+Faculty who wish to present must choose the Professional Development presentation format.

 Performing arts and Film showcase

-Art and its performance can play an important role in building resilience within communities and bridges between communities.
-By asking difficult questions, presenting unique perspectives or connections, and engaging our hearts as well as our minds, art and its performance can stimulate both communication and reconciliation.
-Presenters are encouraged to showcase their talents in music, singing, acting, dancing, filmmaking, or any other performance artform.
+Presenters in this format showcase their work in music, singing, acting, dancing, filmmaking, or any other performance artform.
 While we encourage presenters to tap into the power of this year’s conference theme, other proposals will be considered for inclusion as well.
-In this presentation format, students will introduce a live performance or a short film to a live audience as part of a panel of presenters.
-There is no limit to the length of the original film or performance submission, but the live presentation or viewing should be limited to 10 minutes.
+In this presentation format, students introduce a live performance or a short film to a live audience as part of a panel of presenters.
+There is no limit to the length of the original film or performance submission, but the presentation must be limited to 15 minutes.
 Longer works can be presented through targeted excerpts.
-Time will be allotted for questions and discussion after each performance.
+Time will be allotted for questions and discussion.
+These presentations will likely fit into the Arts disciplinary track; however, we welcome performance pieces from other disciplinary tracks as well.

 strand descriptions